dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forms .
 Thank you!

 ============================Change Log================================
+@version 1.5.1
+1. sidebar managed properly.
+If no widget added than page automatically goes to full width.
+2. Default widgets removed from sdiebar.
+3. Banner configuration module added.
+With this you can edit banner content in category,archive,404,search and tag templates.
+4. Strings added in the pot files.
 @version 1.5
 1. woocommerce support added
 2. Sidebar formatting issues fixed.